-Join Scott Simpson for an in-depth discussion in this video Saving and distributing your application, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Saving and distributing your application, part of Learning AppleScript.

 …Up to this point, we've been creating and saving files in script format.…This is pretty handy for testing, but apps…in script format aren't executable on their own.…If you click a script file, it opens up an Apple script editor.…To make it executable as a standalone app.…You need to save a script as an application.…You can do this from the save menu, or the Save As menu…if you hold down the Option key in recent versions of OS X.…But the Export option offers some more choices.…It lets you name the app, and it lets you choose which file format you want.…